How does topical fluoride work?

 Topical fluoride is directly applied to the surfaces of your teeth like a moisturizing cream to your skin.
 It works by reducing the loss of and increasing the uptake of important minerals to your teeth, and inhibiting decay causing bacteria, thereby preventing tooth decay.

 Guidelines recommend for topical fluoride to be professionally applied to your teeth at least twice per year.
 This can be up to four times in patients with a high risk of tooth decay.
-Adults and children more than 3 years of age can receive topical fluoride.
+Adults and children, 3+ years of age can receive topical fluoride.

 There are many forms of topical fluoride that dental professionals can apply to your teeth, ranging from a varnish that is simply coated over your teeth to a gel that is placed in trays over your teeth.